 It is a sterile wet-vacuum.
 Collection solution is sprayed onto the surface while simultaneously being vacuum off of the surface.
 It creates a "mini-hurricane" that loosens the DNA material which is transferred to the collection bottle and later concentrated onto a filter.
 Here is a short video describing the M-Vac.

 Concentration.
 The sample collected by the M-Vac is concentrated using the M-Vac support equipment and a sterile filter.
-The solution including the DNA material that has been captured are poured through a concentration filter and sent to the lab for further processing.
+The solution including the DNA material that has been captured are poured through a concentration filter and the filter is sent to the lab for further processing.
 Similar to swabbing or other collection methods, the DNA is extracted from the filter at the lab with standard industry extraction kits and processes.
 The same that are used with the swab or other collection methods.

 |<< Back: Casework||Next: What Others Say >>|